-Educators will provide each child, regardless of their additional needs and abilities with a supportive and inclusive environment that allows each child to fully participate in their education and care at the service.
-Educators will ensure that all children are treated equally and fairly and that each child will have the opportunity to grow and develop to their individual potential.
+TCC understands and meets our obligations under the Disability Discrimination Act (DDA) to support children with disability and be responsive to each child, irrespective of their additional needs and abilities.
+TCC will be an advocate for Inclusion Support Funding and will work with our Victorian Colleagues to ensure children, families, environments and Educators are supported with Inclusion Support funding where identified.
+We aim to provide a supportive and inclusive environment that supports each child to fully participate in their education and care at TCC.
+Educators remain encouraging, unprejudiced and supportive, ensuring that all children are treated equally and fairly and have the opportunity to grow and develop to their individual potential.